 Smoked Chicken Legs Recipe

 - 3 pounds chicken legs

 - 3-6 tablespoons BBQ Dry Rub

 - Prepare the chicken by separating the drumsticks if desired and place all pieces in a clean plastic storage bag.

-- Pour olive oil into the bag along with a liberal amount of seasoning and use your hands to evenly coat all the pieces of chicken.
+- Pour olive oil into the bag along with a generous amount of dry rub seasoning and use your hands to evenly coat all the pieces of chicken.
 Ensure there is adequate seasoning to thoroughly coat each chicken piece and add more oil and seasoning as needed.
-Let sit for at least an hour.
+Then let it sit for at least an hour.

-- Smoke chicken for 1 ½ - 2 hours hours, or until internal temperature reaches 165 degrees.
+- Smoke chicken for 1 ½ - 2 hours, or until the internal temperature reaches 165 degrees when testing the thickest part of the drumstick with a meat thermometer.
 (If broiling right away you can take them out slightly earlier and let them finish coming to temp under the broiler)

 - *At this point the recipe can be paused if you wish to prep these to eat another day.
 Just store in the fridge until you wish to continue with the next step.*